wernight/docker-ngrok/README.md

     $ docker run --rm -it --link web_service_container wernight/ngrok ngrok http web_service_container:80

+### Environment variables

+*Please consider using directly the command-line arguments of Ngrok.*

+You simply have to link the Ngrok container to the application under the `app` or `http` or `https` aliases, and all of the configuration will be done for you by default.

+Additionally, you can specify one of several environment variable (via `-e`) to configure your Ngrok tunnel:

+  * `NGROK_AUTH` - Authentication key for your Ngrok account.
+This is needed for custom subdomains, custom domains, and HTTP authentication.
+  * `NGROK_SUBDOMAIN` - Name of the custom subdomain to use for your tunnel.
+You must also provide the authentication token.
+  * `NGROK_DOMAIN` - Paying Ngrok customers can specify a custom domain.
+Only one subdomain or domain can be specified, with the domain taking priority.
+  * `NGROK_USERNAME` - Username to use for HTTP authentication on the tunnel.
+You must also specify an authentication token.
+  * `NGROK_PASSWORD` - Password to use for HTTP authentication on the tunnel.
+You must also specify an authentication token.
+  * `NGROK_PROTOCOL` - Can either be `HTTP` or `TCP`, and it defaults to `HTTP` if not specified.
+If set to `TCP`, Ngrok will allocate a port instead of a subdomain and proxy TCP requests directly to your application.
+  * `NGROK_PORT` - Port to expose (defaults to `80` for `HTTP` protocol).
+  *

 #### Full example

  1. We'll set up a simple example HTTP server in a docker container named `www`: